-Gary is a blue-collar town, with 40.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Gary is a city of construction workers and builders, managers, and service providers.
-There are especially a lot of people living in Gary who work in management occupations (17.20%), office and administrative support (12.90%), and healthcare suport services (7.53%).
+When you are in Gary, you'll notice that it is more blue-collar than most other communities in America.
+44.90% of Gary’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Gary is a city of construction workers and builders, sales and office workers, and service providers.
+There are especially a lot of people living in Gary who work in office and administrative support (15.31%), management occupations (11.22%), and healthcare (6.12%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Gary has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Gary has few renters and college students.
 But the biggest reason it is quieter in Gary than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Gary may be for you.